rpairo/exoplanets-api/README.md

 - **Working Directory**: To be able to run properly the server, Vapor recommends to enable the working directory option and set it up pointing to the project root.
 This option will not shared by xcodes, so it must to be set up manually.
 ![](https://github.com/user-attachments/assets/86a10b80-d06f-45c6-8ad3-013caf157565)

+## Frontend with Leaf and Bootstrap
+The website is built using Vapor’s Leaf as the templating engine and Bootstrap for responsive and pre-designed components.

 ### Project Structure
 The project follows a modular architecture with the following components:
 - Domain: Contains core business logic and models.